Skip to main content

 "If I wear Lali, he will scold me, Didi, don't you remember the last time?"

 "Silly girl, you were young then.
-Today is a celebration at home, why won't you dress up?"
+Today is a celebration at home.
+Why won't you dress up?"
 She did not listen to Bondita.
 She had grown up.
 She even wore the saree alone without help now.
 Bondita looked at the clock and quickly started putting on the jewellery.
 Sampurna left her at the task.

 After the celebration, when everyone left and Bondita finally retired to her room, Aniruddha was still in the study room.
 Tiredly, she took off the garland of Jui from her bun.
 Removed the jewellery one by one.
 She was about to take out a saree to change into when Koeli came and said, "Choto Malik is calling you to the study room."
-Suddenly it angered Bondita.
+Suddenly, it angered Bondita.
 He wanted her to study after such a tiresome day?
 Do you have no sense, Barristra Babu?
 She went to the study room with a mindset to fight.
 There was no way she would study that night.
-Aniruddha was pacing in the room with a notepad in hand when he said "Come in." without raising his head to the sound of her familiar anklets.
+Aniruddha was pacing in the room with a notepad in hand when he said, "Come in," without raising his head to the sound of her familiar anklets.

 "Have you no mercy?"
-Aniruddha looked surprised at her sudden angry voice.
+Aniruddha looked surprised at her sudden, angry voice.
 He noticed Bondita had not changed her sari, her hair was open, her face looked tired, and she was wearing a frown.
 He cleared his throat.
 "What?"

 “Now I will not sit down to study.
 Not at all.”
 Bondita shook her head firmly.
-Aniruddha smiled amused.
+Aniruddha smiled, amused.
 "Who told you to study?"
 He gave the notes to Bondita, "Read this and tell me what you think."
 Bondita knew that it was the statement of an accused.
 Aniruddha sometimes made her read his notes and ask what she thought of them.
 Bondita didn’t know if she could help, but she tried.
-She paced the room with the notes in hand, while he sat comfortably on a chair observing her.
-With his hand on his chin, he looked at Bondita and suddenly noticed, that Bondita had developed a habit of pacing while reading, like him.
+She paced the room with the notes in hand, while he sat comfortably in a chair, observing her.
+With his hand on his chin, he looked at Bondita and suddenly noticed that Bondita had developed a habit of pacing while reading, like him.
 Her wavy hair swayed on her hip, and the vermilion of her hairline and the tip of her forehead had faded after a long day.
 The kajal had smudged on her eyes after a tiring day, but the sharp intelligence in the eyes had not been diminished even by the fatigue.
-Bondita keeps reading and Aniruddha waits for her advice.
+Bondita keeps reading, and Aniruddha waits for her advice.
 He stumbled while putting his hand on the table, missing the edge altogether.
 When the paperweight fell by the jerk of his elbow, Aniruddha realised that he was staring at his wife.
 Bondita’s attention was captured by the paperweight stumbling on the ground, but she didn't notice how long her husband had been staring at her.
 Aniruddha breathed a sigh of relief.

 “What is it?
 How did it fall?”
 Bondita asked as she picked up the paperweight and handed it to him.

-"I think I was distracted," Aniruddha said turning his face away from her.
+"I think I was distracted," Aniruddha said, turning his face away from her.

-"Where is your mind!"
+"Where is your mind?"

 "Only if you knew that, I would be in trouble," Aniruddha murmured.